 You will also take the PSAT in October at Stuart.
 Note that the school registers all sophomores and juniors for this test, for which you do not need to prepare.
 You’ll receive your test results in December and can use this information to set appropriate goals.

-11th grade is when your college search will begin to pick up in earnest!
+11th grade is when your college search begins to pick up in earnest!
 While continuing to challenge yourself appropriately in the classroom and taking on leadership roles within the school (or outside of it!), you’ll attend Stuart’s College Counseling Kick-off evening program for juniors and their families, college seminar, our college fair, and have several meetings with your college counselor.
 These events are aimed at helping you understand all that goes into the college search and admission process and prepare you accordingly.
-You’ll also learn a lot about yourself as you go through this important work--which can be a lot of fun!
+You’ll also learn a lot about yourself as you go through this important work--which can be pretty fun!

 It’s application time!
-In the fall of 12th grade, many college admission representatives will visit Stuart (either in person or virtually), and you’ll continue to work on your application.
-Students will often have deadlines as early as November 1, so having your application completed thoughtfully and thoroughly well before then is advised.
-You’ll meet with your college counselor regularly throughout the fall to set small goals and meet those deadlines.
+In the fall of 12th grade, many college admission representatives will visit Stuart, and you’ll continue to work on your applications.
+Seniors have application deadlines as early as November 1, so having your application completed thoughtfully and thoroughly well before then is advised.
+You’ll meet with your college counselor regularly throughout the fall–and attend senior college seminar–to set small goals and meet those deadlines.
 Additionally, if you are applying for financial aid, you’ll want to work with your parents on making sure you meet deadlines for that process.
 Your final college list is due in December, and while you may hear some admission decisions around this time, you’ll continue to hear decisions through March.
 The spring is when you will visit colleges one last time as you make your final decision of where to attend.
 Be sure to finish the year strong--academically and personally--as those final grades still matter!